Monitor the health of devices with Device Health

 - Notification of Windows Information Protection misconfigurations that send prompts to end users

-- No need for new complex customized infrastructure, thanks to cloud-connected access using Windows 10 telemetry
+- No need for new complex customized infrastructure, thanks to cloud-connected access using Windows 10 diagnostic data

 See the following topics in this guide for detailed information about configuring and using the Device Health solution: